 The Company monitors the financial condition of its reinsurers and attempts to place coverages only with financially sound carriers.
-At December 31, 2021 and 2020, 100% of ceded loss and loss adjustment reserves were due from carriers which had an A.M.
+At December 31, 2022 and 2021, 100% of ceded losses and loss adjustment reserves were due from carriers which had an A.M.
 Best, Standard & Poor or Fitch rating of "A-" or better.

-At December 31, 2021 and 2020, approximately 35% and 44%, respectively, of the Company's reinsurance recoverables on paid and unpaid losses (not including prepaid reinsurance premiums) were due from ARL, ARC and ARE, each of which have ratings of "A+" from A.M.
+At December 31, 2022 and 2021, approximately 42% and 35%, respectively, of the Company's reinsurance recoverables on paid and unpaid losses (not including prepaid reinsurance premiums) were due from ARL, ARC and ARE, each of which have ratings of "A+" from A.M.
 Best.
 Although the Company has not experienced any material credit losses to date, an inability of its reinsurers to meet their obligations to it over the relevant exposure periods for any reason could have a material adverse effect on its financial condition and results of operations.